Japan's retail sales extend gains but COVID-19 challenges persist - Up News Info

 But rebounding consumer activity poses a challenge to policymakers as the more contagious Delta variant of COVID-19 upends the nation’s healthcare system, with state of emergency curbs now covering nearly 80% of Japan’s population.

-“People’s mobility has been decreasing, and consumption may peak out in August,” Takeda said, adding that the downward trend could drag until September.
+“People’s mobility has been decreasing, and consumption may peak out in August,” said Atsushi Takeda, chief economist at Itochu Economic Research Institute, noting that the downward trend could drag until September.
 (Reporting by Yoshifumi Takemoto and Kantaro Komiya; Editing by Sam Holmes)